 of the Gastineau Channel is Juneau,

-Alaska's Peak Experience.
+USA's Peak Experience.

 Juneau offers unparalleled glacier viewing from Tracy Arm Fjord, Mendenhall Glacier, the Juneau Ice field and Glacier Bay National Park.
 Outdoor enthusiasts will love Juneau's extraordinary kayaking, dog sledding, rafting, biking, hiking and glacier hiking.
 Winter enthusiasts will enjoy snowboarding and downhill, cross-country and heli-skiing.